International Award-Winning Wedding Photojournalism

 However, if you want to have a ‘camera-free’ wedding so that all of your guests can be ‘present’ and immerse themselves in your day that would be great.

-I’m a healthy guy, and I’ve only missed two weddings out of over 400 in 17 years because of sickness.
+I’m a healthy guy, and I’ve only missed two weddings out of over 450 in 18 years because of muscle strains.

 In the unusual event of me being unwell, I have a number of trusted professional wedding photographers who can be called upon for cover.
 Also, I am a founder member of a small private forum of professional documentary wedding photographers, and I am also a part of their emergency cover list.